-Laurie O’Reilly is CLF’s Chief Content Officer.
+Laurie O’Reilly is CLF’s Associate Vice President of Communications and Marketing.
 In this role, she is responsible for managing CLF’s content strategy, sharing the stories of our advocacy work and the people and communities impacted by it through CLF’s website, social media channels, email, print newsletter, and much more.

 Laurie brings more than a decade of marketing and communications experience to CLF, including for two of New England’s leading conservation nonprofits: the Appalachian Mountain Club and The Trustees of Reservations.
 At AMC, she managed marketing for AMC’s publishing, lodging, ecommerce, and education programs.
 As Marketing and Membership Director at The Trustees, she oversaw the organization’s brand identity, marketing, communications, and outreach efforts and supported significant fundraising work.